mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/upload-timeseries.md

   2022-11-06T01:51:16.192Z, DP-Pressure, 0, 1012.3

   Make sure that the timestamp is in ISO format.
 The headers and the casing (timestamp, dataPointId) are important.
-  The values must correspond with data types configured in mindsphere (in example: DP-Humidity must be an integer)
+  The values must correspond with data types configured in {{site.productname}} (in example: DP-Humidity must be an integer)

   Important:

-    You have to configure the data source and data mappings in mindsphere asset manager before you can upload the data See also: https://documentation.mindsphere.io/resources/html/asset-manager/en-US/116404525451.html
+    You have to configure the data source and data mappings in {{site.productname}} asset manager before you can upload the data
+    See also: https://documentation.mindsphere.io/resources/html/asset-manager/en-US/116404525451.html

 ```

-See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about MindSphere APIs.
+See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about {{site.productname}} APIs.